massma/ltf-github-website-courses/index.md

     Microsoft's Github.
 A (possibly biased) comparison with Github is available on [Gitlab's
     website](https://about.gitlab.com/devops-tools/github-vs-gitlab.html).
--   [Shake Build](https://shakebuild.com/) : an alternative to Make with
+-   [Shake](https://shakebuild.com/) : an alternative build system to
-    a little bit more of a learning curve but with more features and the benefits of access to a full programming language in Haskell.
+    Make with a little bit more of a learning curve but with more features and the benefits of access to a full programming language in Haskell.
 I (Adam) use this primarily, mostly because I use Haskell primarily.
 Many other languages also have build systems, and it can be beneficial to use a build system embedded in the language you prefer (e.g. [SCons](https://scons.org/) in Python,
     [Rake](https://ruby.github.io/rake/) in Ruby).
 -   [Org mode](https://orgmode.org/) - an alternative to Markdown with
     advanced personal organizational tools integrated into the Emacs